hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 ## Starter Code

-The focus of this tutorial is not to learn css or design but to focus on the manipulation of HTML with javascript, that's why we're giving you the starter code for HTML and CSS.
+The focus of this tutorial is not to learn css or design but to focus on the manipulation of HTML with JavaScript, that's why we're giving you the starter code for HTML and CSS.

 ### So feel free to copy and paste the CSS file into your main.css

 ```css
 html, body {
   height: 100%;